agude/agude.github.io/_posts/2020-05-27-nookdesk_review.md

 [tray]: {{ file_dir }}/nookdesk_cable_tray.jpg

-I bought the cable management tray.
-It is a metal tray that runs along the bottom of the desk at the rear edge and allows you to tuck your cables into it to keep them tidy.
+The cable management tray is a metal tray that runs along the bottom of the desk at the rear edge and allows you to tuck your cables into it to keep them tidy.
 It costs $100.
 It does a good job of keeping cables from hanging down and getting in your way when you're sitting, but seems expensive.
 However, I don't know how I would organize my cables without it.

 ## Ordering and Shipping